Tracking health metrics all in one place

 Both users and stakeholders were interested in seeing graphs within this feature; however, designing graphs proved to be much more challenging than I thought.
 I had a lot of questions: What were users looking to learn when looking at these graphs?
 What was the best format to display the information?
 How much information did users really need to understand the graph?
 These questions lead to a lot of ideation sketching, critique, and user testing.

-After several rounds of user testing and iteration, the final design was shipped to development for iOS and Android.
+After several rounds of user testing and iteration, we shipped the final designs below based on usability testing and ease of implementation.